-Purchase of Shares (Other than ETF Shares)
+Purchase of Shares

-The purchase price of shares of each Fund is the NAV per share next determined after the purchase request is received in good order, as defined in each Fund's prospectus.
+The purchase price of shares of each Fund is the NAV per share next determined after the purchase request is received in good order, as defined in the Fund's prospectus.

 Exchange of Securities for Shares of a Fund.
-Shares of a Fund may be purchased "in kind" (i.e., in exchange for securities, rather than for cash) at the discretion of each Fund's portfolio manager.
+Shares of a Fund may be purchased "in kind" (i.e., in exchange for securities, rather than for cash) at the discretion of the Fund's portfolio manager.
 Such securities must not be restricted as to transfer and must have a value that is readily ascertainable.
-Securities accepted by each Fund will be valued, as set forth in the Fund's prospectus, as of the time of the next determination of NAV after such acceptance.
-All dividend, subscription, or other rights that are reflected in the market price of accepted securities at the time of valuation become the property of each Fund and must be delivered to the Fund by the investor upon receipt from the issuer.
+Securities accepted by the Fund will be valued, as set forth in the Fund's prospectus, as of the time of the next determination of NAV after such acceptance.
+All dividend, subscription, or other rights that are reflected in the market price of accepted securities at the time of valuation become the property of the Fund and must be delivered to the Fund by the investor upon receipt from the issuer.
 A gain or loss for federal income tax purposes, depending upon the cost of the securities tendered, would be realized by the investor upon the exchange.
 Investors interested in purchasing fund shares in kind should contact Vanguard.

-Redemption of Shares (Other than ETF Shares)
+Redemption of Shares

-The redemption price of shares of each Fund is the NAV per share next determined after the redemption request is received in good order, as defined in each Fund's prospectus.
+The redemption price of shares of each Fund is the NAV per share next determined after the redemption request is received in good order, as defined in the Fund's prospectus.